On the Ordering of Playing Card Suits

 Each individual playing card is identified by the unique combination of a value and a suit.
 The values are numeric in nature (if we assign 11, 12, and 13 to the Jack, Queen, and King, respectively); as such, we can order them easily, exploit their odd-even nature, use them in mathematical operations, etc. The methods underlying many effects are based on this numeric property of the values.

-This particular ordering (which corresponds to the SHoCkeD mnemonic, though that’s a less useful way to remember it) has additional memorable significance.
+This particular ordering (which corresponds to the SHoCkeD mnemonic, though that’s a less useful way to recall it) has additional memorable significance.
 Spades are widely considered the #1 suit (hence the decorative Ace of Spades).
 The major suits (cf., Contract Bridge) are together, and precede the minor suits.
 The even suits are red, and the odd suits are black: black being the “odd” colour makes sense, as black isn’t really a colour (it’s the absence of colour).
 Further, the black symbols themselves are somewhat odd, enjoying limited recognition by non-card-players; the Heart and Diamond, on the other hand, are basic, universally recognized shapes.

 Consequently, this is my personal choice — and strong recommendation — for the most effective playing card suit order.
-It dates back at least to the J. Russell Duck (aka “Rusduck”) publication of “Spades Hearts Clubs Diamonds” in Phoenix magazine (Issue #255, May 1952), pg.
+The concept dates back at least to the J. Russell Duck (aka “Rusduck”) publication of “Spades Hearts Clubs Diamonds” in Phoenix magazine (Issue #255, May 1952), pg.
 1020.
-Once the most prevalent ordering used by European magicians, it has of late been supplanted by the much inferior CHaSeD sequence (a victory of imitation over imagination, with a consequent loss of functionality).
+Once the most prevalent ordering used by European magicians, it has of late been supplanted there by the much inferior CHaSeD sequence (a victory of imitation over imagination, with a consequent loss of functionality).
 But once you adopt and internalize it, you will often be reminded of its advantages, and immediately and forever know that the third suit is a Club.

 … Doug Dyment